Meenakshi Sundareshwar (soundtrack)

 Meenakshi Sundareshwar is the soundtrack to the 2021 Hindi-language film of the same name directed by debutant Vivek Sonni, and produced by Dharmatic Entertainment, the digital arm of Dharma Productions.
-The album and film score is composed by noted South Indian musical artist Justin Prabhakaran in his Bollywood debut and lyrics were written by Raj Shekhar.
+The album and film score is composed by noted South Indian film composer Justin Prabhakaran in his Bollywood debut and lyrics were written by Raj Shekhar.
 The album released through Sony Music India on 1 November 2021 and received positive response from music critics.

 Background

 Karan Johar, who produced the film under Dharmatic Entertainment, the digital arm of his studio Dharma Productions, roped Justin Prabhakaran for the film's soundtrack and score, after being impressed by his work in Dear Comrade (2019), where he had bought the rights for the Hindi remake.
 This marks Justin's debut in Bollywood film music scene.
 Since, the film is set in the backdrop of Madurai, Johar wanted a South Indian musician to create authentic music based on that culture, which will also have a Bollywood touch.
 In an interview with the Chennai-based magazine Ananda Vikatan, Prabhakaran said that he used Carnatic and South Indian instruments imported from Tamil Nadu, to have this approach and wanted to be liked by all kinds of audiences, irrespective of language barriers.

 The album has a running time of 37 minutes, which has 11 tunes; seven songs and four themes composed by Justin Prabhakaran.
 Raj Shekhar served as the primary lyricists for all the tracks.
 Benny Dayal, Abhay Jodhpurkar, Madhushree, Shreya Ghoshal, Sadhana Sargam, Romy, Aanandi Joshi, Goldie Sohel, Lavita Lobo amongst others, along with South Indian artists Bjorn Surrao, Mohana Bhogaraju, Hemambika and Anthony Daasan performed the vocals.